 “The problem is that people don’t understand where to start in terms of securing their platforms, and what to protect,” said Mike Sanchez, a cybersecurity expert who was part of the initial team that investigated the Office of Personnel Management’s breach, in 2015.
 “They want to protect against everything,” which is impossible for technical and logistical reasons.
-Instead, agencies should zero in on specific problems as opposed to letting them build into major incidents, said Mr. Sanchez, now chief information-security officer at United Data Technologies.
+Instead, agencies should zero in on specific problems as opposed to letting them build into major incidents, said Mr. Sanchez, now chief information-security officer at UDT.

 “We did not take lightly the decision to disrupt the DRT,” said Ms. Garza, adding that she believes the IRS made a sound decision, and that protecting taxpayer data is the agency’s highest priority.

 “While the IRS was able to identify 100,000 individuals impacted by the data theft, it may not be possible to measure the impact of the DRT outage on students who may have missed a financial-aid deadline or never even completed a financial-aid application because of this issue,” wrote Mr. Draeger.

 At the conclusion of the hearing, some legislators said they were upset that Congress had not been alerted to the breach sooner, and with the winding responses of the people who testified.
 “It has been extraordinarily difficult to get any kind of specific answer out of any of you,” said Virginia Foxx of North Carolina, chair of the House education committee.